coreos/coreos-kubernetes/Documentation/deploy-master.md

 [dropins]: https://coreos.com/os/docs/latest/using-systemd-drop-in-units.html

-#### Create the kubelet Unit
+### Create the kubelet Unit

-The kubelet is the agent on each machine that starts and stops Pods and other machine-level tasks.
-The kubelet communicates to the API server (also running on the master machine) with the TLS certificates we placed on disk earlier.
+The [kubelet](http://kubernetes.io/v1.0/docs/admin/kubelet.html) is the agent on each machine that starts and stops Pods and other machine-level tasks.
+The kubelet communicates with the API server (also running on the master machines) with the TLS certificates we placed on disk earlier.

+On the master node, the kubelet is configured to communicate with the API server, but not register for cluster work, as shown in the `--register-node=false` line in the YAML excerpt below.
+This prevents user pods being scheduled on the master nodes, and ensures cluster work is routed only to task-specific worker nodes.

+Note that the kubelet running on a master node may log repeated attempts to post its status to the API server.
+These warnings are expected behavior and can be ignored.
+Future Kubernetes releases plan to [handle this common deployment consideration more gracefully](https://github.com/kubernetes/kubernetes/issues/14140#issuecomment-142126864).

 * Replace `${ADVERTISE_IP}` with this node's publicly routable IP.
 * Replace `${DNS_SERVICE_IP}`